 Reputational risk implies the public’s loss of confidence in a bank due to a negative perception or image that could be created with/without any evidence of wrongdoing by the bank.
 Reputational value is often measured in terms of brand value.
 Advertisements play a significant role in forming & maintaining the public perception, which is the key reason for banks spend millions in content marketing dollars.

-- The inability of the bank to honor government/regulatory commitments
+- The inability of the bank to honour government/regulatory commitments

 - Nonobservance of the code of conduct under corporate governance

 - Mismanagement/Manipulation of customer records

 This risk includes the possibility of bringing down the entire financial system to a standstill.
 This is caused due to a domino effect where the failure of one bank could ripple down the failure of its counter-parties/other stakeholders, which could, in turn, threaten the entire financial services industry.

 Risks such as systemic risk, which the banks have little or no control over, can only be mitigated if banks have a strong capital base, to ensure a sound infrastructure.

 This was all from us in this blog-post of Types of Risks in Banks.

 You can read more notes on Banking Awareness as well as download the free E-Books for your preparation for Banking & Government Examinations.

 RBI Grade B 2020 Online Course by Oliveboard